nats-io/nats-general/architecture/DESIGN.md

 # NATS Design Considerations

-NATS is a bit different than other messaging products in that NATS is comprised of two components: core NATS, and NATS streaming.
+NATS is a bit different than other messaging products in that NATS is comprised of two complementary components: core NATS, and NATS streaming.

 Most messaging solutions build persistence and guarantees (what streaming provides) into their base product.
 There are advantages and disadvantages to both approaches, but disadvantages are usually presented as design challenges rather than feature limitations.
 The advantage NATS leverages in separating these components is that the core NATS product does not need to sacrifice performance for features found in NATS streaming.